-If you are single and looking for a mate, it’s important to discover what you unconsciously believe about that dates you attract, or what you don’t know you believe about what is available for you and not, or about what your family may have taught you to believe about intimate relationships that you’re still not aware of.
+If you are single and looking for a mate, it’s important to discover what you unconsciously believe about the dates you attract, or what you don’t know you believe about what is available for you and not, or about what your family may have taught you to believe about intimate relationships that you’re still not aware of.

 If you are in a relationship, it’s also important to ask yourself what you learned from your family about relationships and how they are supposed to look.
 You can also ask yourself how important it is for you to be right.
 Or whether the flaws you see in your partner are real or projections of your Shadow.

 And as you’ve heard me say many times – every relationship is a reflection of your relationship with your self.
 You can argue successfully that your relationship with yourself is the most important and the hardest to see!

 …which is why we need caring and perceptive people around us to help us uncover how we are less than kind to ourselves, how we put our own needs behind others’, or conversely, how we are overly demanding and dissatisfied with who we are and therefore of others.